-Chocolate is toxic to dogs, even if the sweet-toothed pups don’t understand this, and it can be very dangerous when even the smallest amount is ingested.
+Chocolate is toxic to dogs, even if the sweet-toothed pups don’t understand this.
+Sadly it can be perilous when even the smallest amount is ingested.

 The cocoa bean plant contains a poisonous chemical called Theobromine.
-This toxin is a naturally occurring stimulant that has dangerous effects on the central nervous system and heart of dogs, essentially putting their systems in a state of panic.
+This toxin is a naturally occurring stimulant that has dangerous effects on the central nervous system and the heart of dogs.
+Therefore you are essentially putting their systems in a state of panic.